DockYard/ember-in-viewport/README.md

   (https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)
   (https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/thresholds#Browser_compatibility)

-- `intersectionThreshold: decimal`
+- `intersectionThreshold: decimal or array`

-  Default: 1.0
+  Default: 0

   A single number or array of numbers between 0.0 and 1.0.
 A value of 0.0 means the target will be visible when the first pixel enters the viewport.
 A value of 1.0 means the entire target must be visible to fire the didEnterViewport hook.
+  Similarily, [0, .25, .5, .75, 1] will fire didEnterViewport every 25% of the target that is visible.
   (https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Thresholds)

 - `scrollableArea`